Lady in a Cage: Plot

-When an electrical power failure occurs, Cornelia Hilyard (Olivia de Havilland), a wealthy widow recuperating from a broken hip, becomes trapped between floors in the cage-like elevator she has installed in her mansion.
-With her son, Malcolm (William Swan), away for a summer weekend, she relies on the elevator's emergency alarm to attract attention, but the only response comes from an unsympathetic alcoholic derelict, George Brady (Jeff Corey), who steals some small items from the house.
+When an electrical power failure occurs, Cornelia Hilyard, a wealthy widow recuperating from a broken hip, becomes trapped between floors in the cage-like elevator she has installed in her mansion.
+With her son, Malcolm, away for the Fourth of July weekend, she relies on the elevator's emergency alarm to attract attention, but the only response comes from an unsympathetic alcoholic derelict, George Brady, who steals some small items from the house.

-The wino sells the stolen goods to a fence, Mr. Paul (Charles Seel), visits his hustler friend Sade (Ann Sothern), and tells her of the treasure trove he has stumbled upon.
-The expensive goods George fences attract the attention of three young hoodlums, Randall O'Connell (James Caan), Elaine (Jennifer Billingsley) and Essie (Rafael Campos).
+The wino sells the stolen goods to a fence, Mr. Paul, visits his hustler friend Sade, and tells her of the treasure trove he has stumbled upon.
+The expensive goods George fences attract the attention of three young hoodlums, Randall O'Connell, Elaine and Essie.
 They follow George and Sade to the house, where Cornelia lives.
 Cornelia begs them for help, offering to let them take whatever they want and promising not to report them to the police so long as they free her.
 Instead, the intruders mock her, as they ransack her home and become roaring drunk on the contents of her liquor cabinet.
 As Cornelia watches in horror, the intruders perform an orgy, killing George and locking Sade in a closet.

 Randall pulls himself up to the elevator and taunts Cornelia by suggesting that Malcolm might be gay.
 Randall shows her a letter that Malcolm left on her nightstand that morning, in which Malcolm threatens suicide because of her domineering manner.
 Shocked by the revelation, Cornelia faints.
 Shortly afterwards, Paul and his goons arrive to steal the goods from the hoodlums' car.
 After Cornelia regains consciousness, she breaks the elevator door and uses the broken pieces to make a pair of shivs.
 She falls to the floor and injures herself, but manages to crawl to the front door, before Randall returns.
 As he drags Cornelia back inside the house, she stabs him in the eyes with the shivs.
 He goes inside the house and commands his accomplices to bring her inside.
 Once in the doorway, Cornelia mocks Randall's blindness and his cohorts join in, leaving him to stumble aimlessly through the living room.
 Her violent act, coupled with the stress of the whole ordeal, causes Cornelia to experience temporary insanity and leave her disoriented.

 As the thieves start to leave, Cornelia mistakes Essie for Malcolm and speaks to him in a daze, expressing guilt over her monstrous hold on her son.
 She crawls out the front door again and Randall pursues Cornelia outside.
 Randall stumbles onto the road and is struck and killed by a car.
 Numerous witnesses stop for the accident and rescue Cornelia.
 As the police arrive, Essie and Elaine attempt to flee in a car, but they crash into the electric box, which restarts the power in the house and the elevator descends to the floor.
 Essie and Elaine are arrested, while the others comfort the distraught Cornelia.